 The Pendleton-Fall Creek Township Parks and Recreation Staff (PFCTPR) is closely monitoring the COVID-19 pandemic and the effects it may have upon the amount of recreation and social services it provides.

-Falls Park outdoor spaces are open with the encouragement that all patrons practice social distancing.
-Park Playgrounds are not open at this time.
+Falls Park outdoor spaces and park playgrounds are OPEN with the encouragement that all patrons follow CDC social distancing guidelines.

 Park Basketball Courts and Park Restrooms are now open.

 After careful consideration of all factors, the Pendleton-Fall Creek Board of Parks and Recreation has made the difficult decision to keep Alvin D. Brown Memorial Pool closed for the season.
 This summer we will be performing some overdue maintenance and upgrades to the pool and are looking forward to welcoming everyone back for a wonderful 2021 season.